Freelancing as a Developer in India: Honest Truth

 I freelanced full-time for two and a half years before returning to a full-time role.
 Some months I earned three times my previous salary.
 Other months I earned zero.
 I worked from Goa exactly once (the WiFi was terrible).
 I chose my own hours, which meant I often chose to work at 11 PM because a client deadline was breathing down my neck.

-This is not a "how to make six figures freelancing" hype piece.
-This is the honest, sometimes uncomfortable truth about freelancing as a developer in India — the money, the clients, the taxes, the loneliness, and whether it is actually right for you.
+What follows isn't a "how to make six figures freelancing" hype piece.
+It's the honest, sometimes uncomfortable truth about freelancing as a developer in India — the money, the clients, the taxes, the loneliness, and whether it's actually right for you.

 Finding Clients: Where the Work Actually Comes From